aws-samples/security-driven-cloud-acceleration/CloudFormation/README.md

 ### CloudFormation Implementation Instructions

-- The process to implement the easy setup begins with downloading the `sdca-setup.yaml` template from the SDCA code repository.
+- The process to implement security services as a part of the SDCA begins with downloading the `sdca-setup.yaml` cloudformation template from the SDCA code repository.
 Then, follow the instructions for deployment via the AWS console.
 - IMPORTANT: [Trusted Access with AWS Organizations for StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html) must be manually enabled first.

-#### I. Download the Easy Setup CloudFormation Template
+#### I. Download the SDCA CloudFormation Template

 Download the `sdca-setup.yaml` template by either navigating to it in the AWS SDCA code repository, or by using the example download commands in this section.

-##### Example Download Command<!-- omit in toc
+##### Example Download Command<!-- omit in toc -->

 ```bash
 curl -LJO https://raw.githubusercontent.com/security-driven-cloud-acceleration/main/CloudFormation/templates/sdca-setup.yaml